damianpumar/MyResume/src/content/courses/frontend-architecture.md

 - 🤝 Doubts of yesterday → ⏲️**5min**
 - 📕 Theory → ⏲️**30min**
   - 🧹 Clean Architecture
-  - Why should we get away from frameworks / bookstores
+  - 🔌 Why should we get away from frameworks / libraries
   - 🤔 Thinking about domain
   - 🧪 Testebility
 - 🏉 Exercise 1 - Clean architecture ⏲️**90min**